csev/dj4e/assn/dj4e_install.md

 The `check` does a check for syntax and logic errors in your Django application.
 It is easier to fix errors in the command line.
-And when there are no errors, navigate to the `Web` tab in Python anywhere and `Reload` your application.
+And when there are no errors, navigate to the `Web` tab in Python anywhere and `Reload` your application and then test your application by navigating to:

+    (your-account).pythonanywhere.com/polls

+You should see a line that lokos like:

+    Hello, world.
+You're at the polls index.

-Every time we make changes to our application, we should run
+Going forward, every time we make changes to our application, we should run

     python manage.py check

-And when that shows no errors, navigate to the `Web`, press `Reload`, and then go to your web site to test your changes.
-This pattern will become second nature after a while.
+in the shell, and when that shows no errors, navigate to the `Web`, press `Reload`, and then go to your web site to test your changes.
+This pattern of change, reload, and test will become second nature after a while.

 Possible Errors
 ---------------

-If your application fails to
-load or reload, you might get an error message that looks like <a href="dj4e_install/pyaw_error.htm" target="_blank">this</a>.
+If your application passed a `check` but fails to load or reload, you might get an error message that looks like <a href="dj4e_install/pyaw_error.htm" target="_blank">this</a>.